zhim/site/source/docs/generating.md

 title: Generating
 ---
-Generate static files with Hexo is quite easy and fast.
+Generate static files with Hexo is quite easy and fasthh.

 ``` bash
 $ hexo generate